Colorado Bicycle Accident Attorney

 Maybe.
 You might still have a case even if you were partially at fault.
-Colorado applies pro-rata, or comparative fault when more than one person is responsible for a bicycle accident.
+Colorado applies pro-rata, or comparative fault when more than one person is responsible for a bicycle crash.
 A jury can assign a percentage of total fault to different parties, with the total equaling 100%.
 In Colorado, if you are 50% or more at fault, you will not be able to recover for your injuries.
-E.g., say you were involved in a bicycle accident where you had $100,000.00 in medical expenses and a jury determined that you were 30% at-fault while another driver was 70% at-fault.
+E.g., say you were involved in a bicycle crash where you had $100,000.00 in medical expenses and a jury determined that you were 30% at-fault while another driver was 70% at-fault.
 In this scenario, you would be able to recover $70,000.00 from the negligent driver.
 However, if the jury decided you and the other driver were both equally 50% at fault, you would not be able to recover anything.

 Is there a statute of limitations for bicycle injuries in Colorado?

 Yes.
-Your bicycle accident claim is subject to one or more statutes of limitation depending on the theory of the case.
+Your bicycle incident claim is subject to one or more statutes of limitation depending on the theory of the case.
 If you were injured because of a defective condition in the roadway, your case could be subject to a two-year statute of limitations.
 However, if the case involves a governmental entity, proper notice has to be sent promptly within 182 days.
 If you were injured by an at-fault driver, then your claims will probably be subject to a three-year statute of limitations.
-A Colorado bicycle accident attorney can help you determine what statute of limitations applies to your case.
+A Colorado bicycle crash attorney can help you determine what statute of limitations applies to your case.

 Should I talk to the insurance adjuster before an attorney?

-You should not talk to an insurance company or sign any documents after being injured in a bicycle accident before you talk to a Denver bicycle accident attorney.
+You should not talk to an insurance company or sign any documents after being injured in a bicycle crash before you talk to a Denver bicycle accident attorney.
 From sending low settlement checks to demanding blanket authorizations for all of your protected medical records, the insurance companies know what they are doing.
 Insurance companies try to minimize the amount of money they have to pay you for the actions of their insured driver who caused you injuries.
 Make sure you talk to a bike accident attorney before talking to the insurance company.